Goregaon-Mulund Link Road: Biodiversity is almost absent in Aarey, claims BMC

-Even as it readies to axe nearly 700 trees in Aarey Colony home to wildlife such as leopards and the Indian rock python for the Goregaon-Mulund Link Road, the BMC has claimed in a report that the area ‘does not have rich ecological factor’
+Even as it readies to axe 700 trees in Aarey Colony home to wildlife such as leopards and Indian rock python for the Goregaon-Mulund Link Road, BMC claims that the area ‘does not have rich ecological factor’

 Aarey Colony is under attack yet again, with the authorities deliberately underplaying the ecological importance of the city’s green lung in order to obtain speedy clearance for development projects.

 The BMC, which is currently preparing to fell nearly 700 trees in Aarey to make way for the elevated Goregaon-Mulund Link Road (GMLR), has shockingly claimed in its Detailed Project Report that the area does not have a rich ecology.